Jason2945/Space_Invader_JS/README.md

 - [x] Create the spaceship and allow horizontal movement with left and right arrow.

-- [x] Spawn random aliens on the screen.
+- [x] Spawn random enemies on the screen.

 - [x] Allow the user to shoot out missiles through space bar button.